-How long should I expect my new tile job to last and is there anything I can do to make it look newer longer?
+How long should I expect my new tile job to last, and can I do anything to make it look newer and longer?

-One of the advantages of being in business for over 40 years is the knowledge gained over the years.
+One of the advantages of being in business for almost 42 years is the knowledge gained over the years.
 I have demolished thousands of jobs in my time.
-This has given me a very real advantage to be able to see what works, and even more importantly, what doesn’t work.
+This has given me a genuine advantage to see what works and, even more importantly, what doesn’t.

 What can I do about dirty and stained grout on my floor?

 Your local home improvement store sells many different “grout cleaners”.
 I like products made by Miracle Sealants.